flupes/svplume/journey.md

 ---

-{% responsive_image path: assets/media/imgs/journey/Journey_Refresh.jpg alt: refresh class: img-right %}
+{% picture journey/Journey_Refresh.jpg --alt refresh --img class="img-right" %}
 ## 2020: Plume's Refresh

 In 2020 Plume turned 18 year old, so we decided to give her a little refresh!
 We